-- What are the basic developmental patterns of body-mind-brain changes that result from rigorous mental training in contemplative practices and establish the development of a flourishing constitution?
+- What are the basic developmental patterns of body-mind-brain changes that result from rigorous mental training in mindfulness, compassion, and other mind-body practices and help establish the development of a flourishing constitution?

 - How can innovation and technology, through biosensor, stimulation, psycholytic and psychedelic pharmacology, serve to enhance or augment mental health and well-being?